top of page

 Beating Obesity: Blood, Sweat, and Tears

 Marcus's family has an expession, "There's no such thing as a thin Melnick."
-After being heavy his entire life, Marcus figured out his own personal psychology and relationship with food and shares tips and tricks to lose weight with little effort.
-Starting in 2019, Marcus lost 124 pounds and kept it off.
+After facing tremendous stressors as a teen, Marcus continued to gain weight.
+Being heavy his entire life, he figured out his own personal psychology and relationship with food and shares tips and tricks to lose weight with little effort.
+Starting in 2019, Marcus lost 120 pounds and kept it off.

 He went from four insulin shots per day to zero, three blood pressure meds to one, and a high dose of cholesterol medication to a much lower dose.
 Reducing his waist size from 54" to 36", Marcus now exercises and is not out of breath walking from his car to his office.
 He previously needed the use of a CPAP machine fro sleep apnea, and now uses a non-invaseive oral device.
 Losing a few more pounds may eliminate his sleep apnea.